Utah Administrative Code

-(G) Whole dead and eviscerated fresh or frozen salmonid fish or live aquatic animals may be imported into Utah for processing at a fish processing plant without an Entry Permit.
-Live salmonid fish may be imported into and transported within Utah for processing at a fish processing plant without an Entry Permit, but they must be killed upon release from the transport vehicle and may not be held live at the fish processing plant.
+(G) Whole dead and eviscerated fresh or frozen salmonid fish or live aquatic animals may be imported into Utah for processing at a aquatic animal processing plant without an Entry Permit.
+Live salmonid fish may be imported into and transported within Utah for processing at a aquatic animal processing plant without an Entry Permit, but they must be killed upon release from the transport vehicle and may not be held live at the aquatic animal processing plant.
 Waste products, i.e., brine shrimp cysts, carcasses, viscera and waste water, must be incinerated, buried with "quick lime" (Calcium oxide), composted, digested, or disposed of by means acceptable to the Department to deter the spread of pathogens and non-native species pursuant to R657-3 by water or animals.
 The Department may apply the requirements in this subsection to other species of aquatic animals and pathogens if future needs arise.

-(H) Placement of dead fish, fish parts, or fish waste products from a fish processing plant, or live or dead aquatic animals from any facility into public waters is illegal.
+(H) Placement of dead aquatic animals, parts, or waste products from a aquatic animal processing plant, or live or dead aquatic animals from any facility into public waters is illegal.
 Proper disposal is the responsibility of the processor/owner/broker pursuant to R58-17-13(G).

 (I) All transport vehicles, importing aquatic animals imported into Utah or transporting them through Utah pursuant to R58-17-14(C), must have proper documentation and are subject to inspection.
 The lack of proper documentation and/or the findings of an inspection may result in entry denial, fines, or other Department actions.
 All inspection costs will be born by the importer.